← Learn · Therapy Progress · 9 min read

-A consent-first guide for people wondering about recording therapy sessions laws, privacy, therapist consent, and safer ways to remember what mattered.
+A consent-first guide to recording therapy sessions laws in the US and Canada, therapist consent, privacy, and safer ways to remember what mattered.

 Start with the question behind the recording

-Most people do not want to record therapy because they are trying to make the session colder or more formal.
+Most people don't want to record therapy because they're trying to make the session colder or more formal.
 They want to remember something.

 Maybe you forget what your therapist said by the time you get home.
 Maybe the session moves quickly and the important part feels hard to hold onto.
 Maybe you want to revisit homework, a breakthrough, a difficult moment, or a sentence that finally made something click.

 That need is real.
-But a therapy session is not like a work meeting or a lecture.
+But a therapy session isn't like a work meeting or a lecture.
 A recording can hold your therapist's voice, your private history, other people's names, emotional context, and details that may be sensitive long after the session ends.

-So before the question is "What are the recording therapy sessions laws where I live?" the safer question is: "Have I asked my therapist, do I understand local rules, and do I know what I am going to do with this recording?"
+So before the question is "What are the recording therapy sessions laws where I live?" the safer question is: "Have I asked my therapist, do I understand local rules, and do I know what I'm going to do with this recording?"

 Recording therapy sessions laws vary by location and context

-This guide is not legal advice.
-It does not provide state-by-state guidance, country-by-country guidance, or a rule you can rely on for your specific situation.
+This guide isn't legal advice.
+It doesn't provide state-by-state guidance, province-by-province guidance, or a rule you can rely on for your specific situation.

 Recording laws vary by location, by who is part of the conversation, by whether audio or video is involved, by whether everyone has consented, and by how the recording is used or shared.